 Abstract: The doctrine of divine aseity has played a significant role in the development of classical theism.
 However, very little attention has been paid in recent years to the question of how precisely aseity should be characterized.
 We argue that this neglect is unwarranted since extant characterizations of this central divine attribute quickly encounter difficulties.
 In particular, we present a new argument to show that the most widely accepted contemporary account of aseity is inconsistent.
 We then consider the prospects for developing a new account of aseity which avoids the pitfalls we have highlighted.

-Here's yet another argument to add to the list.
-It will take some work to flesh it out properly, but the basic idea is this.
 Many people have experiences that trigger the belief that reality is a cold and uncaring place, indifferent to their welfare.
 Such belief-triggering experiences are surprising on theism, since on that hypothesis, we'd expect God to design our cognitive faculties in such a way as to reliably trigger true beliefs about reality, according to which (on that hypothesis) reality is not a cold and uncaring place that is indifferent to our welfare.
 By contrast, such belief-triggering experiences are not surprising on naturalism, since on that hypothesis, reality really is a cold and uncaring place that is indifferent to our welfare.
 Therefore, the existence and pervasiveness of anti-religious experience provides at least some confirming evidence for naturalism vis-a-vis theism.

 Update: I've been reminded that a version of this sort of argument has been carefully developed and defended by Sarah Adams and John Robson in their excellent paper, "Does absence make atheistic belief grow stronger?", International Journal for Philosophy of Religion 79 (2016), pp. 49-69.
 Thanks to Kaspian for the reminder.